Land use, above-ground arthropod diversity and arthropod-affected processes

 We use dummy caterpillars made from modelling clay for assessing predation.
 Dummies are exposed in the field for 48 h and attack marks are used for determining predation rates.

-For measuring dung depletion, we use cow dung as standardized bait.
+For measuring dung depletion, we use cow dung as standardised bait.
 A defined quantity of dung is exposed for 48 h.
 Post-exposure weight of dung bait is used to quantify mass loss due to dung beetle activity.

 Seed removal is measured with sunflower seeds placed on plastic trays.
 After 48 h, we count how many seeds have been consumed by animals.